Bayfield, Ontario: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bayfield had a population of 1,250 living in 628 of its 906 total private dwellings, a change of from its 2016 population of 1,218.
 With a land area of 2.79 km2, it had a population density of in 2021.

 Arts and culture

 As a small community Bayfield has many yearly traditions which include the Bayfield Fair in August, and Christmas in Bayfield, which takes place the weekend after Remembrance Day and includes the lighting of the trees in Clan Gregor Square as well as an annual Christmas Parade.
 Other annual events include the Fireman's Breakfast, Pioneer Park 5k Run, Santa Run, Halloween Witches Walk, and Corvette Fest and Volks Fest.

-Bayfield has the largest croquet club in North America and members compete internationally.
+Bayfield has a large croquet club, with some members competing internationally.

 The Bayfield Historical Society operates a heritage centre containing historic artifacts, newspapers, and photographs.
 Tours are available.